William-Mba/ngx-tailwindui/docs/roadmap.md

 *Planned for 2024*

-One of our core goals is to provide TailwindUI components for Angular framework.
+One of our core goals is to provide Tailwind UI components for Angular framework.

-These are the components we are currently working on.
+These are the items we are currently working on.

-*   Button
-*   FAB
+*   Buttons
-*   Icon button
+*   Button Groups
-*   Segmented button
+*   Ripple effect

 ### Expand support for Tailwind CSS classes